The gallery is closed until Friday 11am

 Victoria University of Wellington’s Art History Programme and Te Pātaka Toi Adam Art Gallery jointly administer the Ronald Woolf Memorial Trust Endowment – a generous gift of the Woolf family, presented to Victoria University of Wellington in 2015 in recognition of the contribution to photography by the late Ronald Woolf.

 This Endowment provides funds for projects that support young photographers, students studying the history and practice of photography, and emerging curators of photography.
+Funds are allocated on an annual basis towards exhibitions, symposia and publications that further the Endowment’s educational and creative aims.
+The Endowment is managed by the Victoria University of Wellington Foundation.

 Previously funded projects: